BT PRICE HIKES

 |

-dropped dramatically and I accepted the option of free phone
+of broadband dropped dramatically and I accepted the option of

-calls including mobiles.
-I also took up, at great expense their
+free phone calls including mobiles.
+I also took up, at great

-offer of TV.
-Helping this switch was the fact that I was shortly
+expense their offer of TV.
+Helping this switch was the fact that

-Sky E-mail, I rarely use this.. but it is listed within my Outlook
+now have Sky E-mail, I rarely use this.. but it is listed within

-accounts so if anything untoward happens I get an error message.
+my Outlook accounts so if anything untoward happens I get an

-Recently, I received what I thought was a phishing e-mail from
+error message.
+Recently, I received what I thought was a phishing

 Dear Customer